Right-to-Work FAQ

 What will happen to my benefits?

-Right-to-work does not affect benefits.
+Right-to-work laws do not affect benefits.

 What would happen to safety in the workplace?